MicrosoftDocs/azure-docs/articles/sentinel/ci-cd-custom-content.md

 # Manage custom content with Microsoft Sentinel repositories (Public preview)

 The Microsoft Sentinel repositories feature provides a central experience for the deployment and management of Sentinel content as code.
-Repositories allows connections to an external source control for continuous integration / continuous delivery (CI/CD).This automation removes the burden of manual processes to update and deploy your custom content across workspaces.
+Repositories allow connections to an external source control for continuous integration / continuous delivery (CI/CD).
+This automation removes the burden of manual processes to update and deploy your custom content across workspaces.
 For more information on Sentinel content, see [About Microsoft Sentinel content and solutions](sentinel-solutions.md).

 > [!IMPORTANT]
 > The Microsoft Sentinel **Repositories** feature is currently in **PREVIEW**.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.